semaphoreci/docs/docs/examples/rails-continuous-integration.md

 ## Demo project

-Semaphore maintains an example Ruby on Rails project:
+Semaphore maintains an example Ruby on Rails project that you can use:

 - [Demo Ruby on Rails project on GitHub][rails-demo-project]